Bill Davis Racing: Truck No. 24 history

-The No. 24 truck entered as a research and development entry for BDR in 2005.
+The No. 24 truck entered as a R&D entry for BDR in 2005.
 Steve Park drove the No. 67 South Padre Island entry in a pair of races towards the end of the year following his release from Orleans Racing.
 His best finish was 16th at Texas.
-In 2006, A. J. Allmendinger drove the newly renumbered 24 for three races, posting a fifth-place run at Talladega Superspeedway.
-ARCA Re/MAX Series driver Phillip McGilton was to make his NASCAR debut in this truck at Homestead-Miami Speedway before going full-time with the No. 22 team in 2008, however plans were changed as Blaney was put in the No. 22 truck sponsored by Caterpillar.
+In 2006, A. J. Allmendinger drove the newly renumbered 24 for three races, posting a fifth-place run at Talladega.
+ARCA Re/MAX Series driver Phillip McGilton was to make his NASCAR debut in this truck at Homestead before going full-time with the No. 22 team in 2008, however plans were changed as Blaney was put in the No. 22 truck sponsored by Caterpillar.
 This truck has made only one start, which came at the 2008 Ford 200 with Tayler Malsam driving to a 21st-place finish.
 This team was also shut down after the 2008 season concluded.